Assembly

 3- Restart your shell.

-4- After installation, source your environment so that you can use the Rust tools from the current shell.
-This can be done using:
+4- After installation, source your environment so that you can use the Rust tools from the current shell:

 source $HOME/.cargo/env